 In this post, I’ll show you how to do a sun-print on fabric!

-2. Let the fabric dry completely in a dark space.
+2. Let the fabric dry thoroughly in a dark space.

 3. Position the negative image on top of the tote bag.
-In this case, I want to achieve a clean exposure of my typography, so I've laid a plexiglass on top to ensure full contact between the film and the fabric.
+In this case, I want to achieve a clean exposure of my typography, so I've laid a piece of plexiglass on top to ensure complete contact between the film and the fabric.

-4. The amount of time to get a well-exposed image depend on the sunlight, and it takes many trial and error to get the hang of it.
+4. The amount of time to get a well-exposed image depends on the sunlight, and it takes many trials and errors to get the hang of it.
 In this case, it took about 20 minutes of bright and direct sunlight.